EENI Global Business School

 Ahimsa (Non-Violence) and International Business.
 Jainism

-The Tao Te Ching is a Manifest of Non-Violence, as well as other Asian religions, in many aphorisms, we find references to the Non-violence.
+The Tao Te Ching is a Manifest of Non-Violence, as well as other Asian religions, in many aphorisms, we find references to Non-violence.
 For Laozi, peace is the highest human value:

 “Where everyone is well armed, is a state in vain...